nicholgroup/urpec/README.md

 Version 3 can either assign an average dose to each polygon, or it can fracture each polygon into smaller polygons for higher resolution exposures.
 The fracturing algorithm in version 3 uses "nicer" shapes.

 Right now this is intended for use with NPGS, and urpec automatically outputs a .dc2 file suitable for NPGS.
-Urpec can easily be adapted for use with other electro-beam lithography platforms, such as Elionix.
+Urpec can easily be adapted for use with other electron-beam lithography platforms, such as Elionix.
 Please contact us for more details about this.

 To run urpec, download all files to a folder.
 Set you matlab path to this folder and run urpec_v3, optionally with arguments.
 See the documentation inside urpec for calling urpec with arguments.
 You can also run it from a script.
 This is useful for batch processing.
 See the script called run_urpec.